yvzt/yt_tools/README.md

 This library is intentionally **non-dynamic**: style is fixed per drawing, and drawings remain simple to edit manually.

 ---
+---

+## Acknowledgement

+This project was developed with the assistance of AI-based tooling used interactively throughout the design and implementation process.
+The concepts, drafting conventions, and final decisions reflect the author’s own engineering judgement and professional practice.

+---
 ## Contents

 - `yt_tools.lsp` (main tool file)